 2016-Rose Festival Foundation

-The Portland rose Festival Foundation is a non-profit that serves families and individuals with programs and events that promote the arts, education and volunteerism.
+The Portland Rose Festival Foundation is a non-profit that serves families and individuals with programs and events that promote the arts, education and volunteerism.
 The monies used for the 2016 tournament were for a permanent “Jim Neill Memorial Museum” with memorabilia and historic artifacts collected by the Neill family, and the Rose Festival Association, and displayed during the Cityfair at Waterfront Park.
-Monies were also used to transport the Senior Rose Festival Court and a Historic Educational “show” for different Portland Schools educating children about Portland’s iconic historic people.
+Monies were also used to transport the Senior Rose Festival Court and a Historic Educational “show” for different Portland Schools educating children about Portland’s iconic history.

 The Rose Festival Foundation asked that Junior Queen 1981 and Senior Rose Festival Queen, and daughter of Jim Neill, Erin Neill Liddell hit the ceremonial tee shot.